oberezhnay/2048_game_JS/README.md

 # 2048 Game (JavaScript)

 A browser-based implementation of the classic **2048 game**, built with **JavaScript**, HTML, and CSS.
-This project focuses on **JavaScript logic, state management, and DOM manipulation**, rather than using external libraries or frameworks.
+This project focuses on **JavaScript logic, state management, and DOM manipulation**.

 ## 🔗 Live Preview
   - [DEMO LINK](https://oberezhnay.github.io/2048_game_JS/)